Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ### Operator Fusion Implementation
 As described in our section on [Quantization Operation Overheads](#Quantization%20Operation%20Overheads), kernel fusion is essential to developing a quantized model with superior throughput to FP16.
 We implemented all fused kernels using OpenAI's [Triton Language](https://github.com/openai/triton).
 This section provides a short example.

 Consider the code below.
-It demonstrates modified version of Layernorm kernel, based upon that given in the [Triton documentation](https://triton-lang.org/master/getting-started/tutorials/05-layer-norm.html).
+It demonstrates a modified Layernorm kernel, based upon that given in the [Triton documentation](https://triton-lang.org/master/getting-started/tutorials/05-layer-norm.html).
 Besides performing the layernorm operation, it also:

 * Fuses a quantization op, `_quant()`, and
 * Converts data layout from row-major to COL32 (see `cols_out`).